caio96/zero-copy-conv/README.md

 # Zero-Copy GEMM-Based Fast Convolution :zap:

-This repository is designed to test the zero-copy gemm-based convolution.
+This repository is designed to test the Zero-Copy GEMM-based convolution (in CPUs).
 The repository is divided in two:
 - [Single convolution testing](#single-convolution-testing)
 - [End-to-end model testing](#end-to-end-model-testing)

 ---

+# Common Dependecies

-# Conda Environment
+## Conda Environment

 Install conda first if necessary: